“The consumer is not a moron. She is your wife.” – David Ogilvy

 Of course, better than just “showing” respect to your customers is actually respecting them.
 I’ve been in conference rooms where consumers were flat-out called “stupid.”
 It’s disturbing, but it happens.
-In the end, it’s a mindset, not an initiative.
+In the end, it’s a mindset.
 Your company either truly respects the people who keep it in business, or it doesn’t.

-And remember: If you respect your customers, that doesn’t mean they’ll respect you in return (though it certainly can’t hurt).
+And remember: If you respect your customers, that doesn’t mean they’ll automatically respect you in return.
+(Though it certainly can’t hurt.)